Photo of Joe Virene

 Co-author: Stephanie Snyder-Zuasnabar

 In James Construction Group, LLC v.
 Westlake Chemical Corporation, the Texas Supreme Court clarified the standard necessary to satisfy notice provisions in a construction contract.
-The Court’s opinion reached two key holdings: (1) substantial compliance is sufficient to satisfy a party’s obligation under a contractual notice requirement; (2) however, if the contract requires written notice, then the notice must be in writing to substantially comply even when there is actual notice.
-This opinion is important for the construction industry because it clarifies a gray area, and unequivocally enforces contract provisions requiring written notices.
-This opinion illustrates the importance of complying with notice provisions and the consequences of failing to do so.
-The owner’s failure to comply with notice provisions deprived it of more than one million dollars in damages awarded by a jury.
+The Court’s opinion reached two key holdings: (1) substantial compliance is sufficient to satisfy a party’s obligation under a contractual notice requirement; (2) however, if the

 engineer meeting for an architectural project. working with partner and engineering tools working on blueprint architectural project at the construction site at desk in the office.